shardulbee/zchunk/plan.md

 ## NOW

 ## TODO
-- [ ] implement writing to file
-- [ ] implement implement json mode
-- [ ] implement summary mode
 - [ ] look into content-defined chunking for stuff like syncing
 - [ ] implement xxhash
+- [ ] blog post?

+## DONE

 ## QUESTIONS

+### DONE
 - do we want to handle piping data in?

-### DONE
+  - nah, doesn't really help with learning systems/perf really?
+- [x] implement writing to file
+- [x] implement json mode
+- [x] implement summary mode and chunks mode
 - for data backup/sync purposes, what if you add 1 byte to the beginning of the file. won't that cause all hashes to be different, meaning you have to probably sync everything?
   - yes, this is why [content-defined chunking](https://joshleeb.com/posts/content-defined-chunking.html) exists
 - [x] write test to compute hash